 Please download and review our Student Placement_Residential Campus Policy 3.20.19.

 Review additional information in our Policies and Handbook section of the website.

 Residential space is located in Edlund Hall and The Cottage.
 Edlund Hall is a large two-story building containing dormitory space, the health center, staff office and an apartment.
 On each floor of Edlund Hall is a large open space in the center with a Girls Wing and Boys Wing extending on two sides.
 The Cottage is a two-bedroom home located on campus between Edlund Hall and the Recreation Center.

-The Upper Level Girls Wing contains three double and two triple occupancy rooms and houses the health center.
+The upper level of the Girls Wing contains three double and two triple occupancy rooms and houses the health center.
 On this level the connecting rooms share a bathroom.
-The Upper Level Boys Wing, contains four double and four triple occupancy rooms.
-The Senior Year/Transition apartment and Staff office space are located on the upper level near the center lounge.
-Both the Lower Level Girls wing and Boys wing house eight double rooms each.
+The upper level of the Boys Wing, contains four double and four triple occupancy rooms.
+The Senior Year/Transition apartment and staff office spaces are located on the upper level near the center lounge.
+Both the lower levels of the Girls Wing and Boys Wing house eight double rooms each.
 The lower level connecting rooms do not share bathrooms.
 Restrooms are housed at the ends of each hallway to simulate college dorm life.
 No boys are allowed in the Girls Wing and no girls are allowed in the Boys Wing.

 Residence Hall – Upper Level